 Continual innovations in minimally invasive surgery make it beneficial for people with a wide range of conditions.
 If you need surgery and think you may be a candidate for this approach, talk with your doctor.

 Types of minimally invasive surgery

-Surgeons perform many minimally invasive surgeries, including:
+Surgeons perform many minimally invasive surgeries on specific parts of the body, including:

 - Adrenalectomy to remove one or both adrenal glands

 - Colectomy to remove parts of a diseased colon

 - Gallbladder surgery (cholecystectomy) to relieve pain caused by gallstones

 - Hiatal hernia repair, sometimes called anti-reflux surgery, to relieve gastroesophageal reflux disease (GERD)